Home

 MD/PhD Student, Neuroscience

-Max is an MD/PhD student in the Neuroscience program at UCSF.
-Max studies information processing in the astrocyte network, and how this interacts with and shapes neuronal computation.
-His broader research interest focuses on using category theory to describe world models in cognition, psychoanalysis, and machine learning.
-Max’s clinical goal is to develop new ways to durably alleviate suffering and promote flourishing by giving folks a greater agency to change their world models.
+Maxine is an MD/PhD student in the Neuroscience program at UCSF.
+Maxine studies how to describe relational structure in a substrate-independent way, and how to characterize the processes that can shape its evolution.
+Her research focuses on using applied category theory to model these structures and processes, in order to understand convergent themes resembling “internal models of the outside world” that pervade neuroscience, the biology of non-neural tissues, the emerging study of cognition in organisms across the phylogenetic tree, psychoanalysis, and machine learning.
+Maxine’s clinical goal is to develop new ways to durably alleviate suffering and promote flourishing by giving folks a greater agency to change their world models.

 Daniel Deng